 The degree to which confounders were controlled varied across studies.
 Some studies adjusted for particular medical variables, while others did not.
-Some standard variables, such as age, geographical location, and sex, were either adjusted for analytically or by matching in casecontrol studies.
+Some standard variables, such as age, geographical location, and sex, were either adjusted for analytically or by matching in case-control studies.
 Several studies collected information on potential confounders; however, not all of these variables were evaluated or results of the evaluation were not reported.
 The direction and magnitude for confounders are, in general, difficult to determine because they are dependent upon the relationship of each confounding factor with glyphosate and the cancer under investigation.
 Several studies considered the potential for confounding from co-exposure to other pesticides; however, only a few reported effect estimates between glyphosate exposure and cancer risk adjusted for the use of other pesticides.
 Given most people in the epidemiological studies who use pesticides occupationally will be exposed to multiple pesticides and, in some instances, those other pesticides were observed to be risk factors for the same cancer, this is a particularly important concern to address in either the study design or in the statistical analyses.
 Across numerous studies, co-exposures to other pesticides was found to be positively correlated with exposure to glyphosate and exposure to those other pesticides appear to increase the risk of some cancers.
 As a result, the direction of confounding would be to inflate any true effect of glyphosate in the absence of statistical control.
-This underlines the importance of controlling for co-exposures to other pesticides.
+This underlines the importance of adjusting for co-exposures to other pesticides.

 For NHL, other potential confounders, such as exposure to diesel exhaust fumes, solvents, ultraviolet radiation, livestock, and viruses, have been identified.
 Some of these are more plausible than others.
 For example, occupational exposure to diesel exhaust fumes (e.g., McDuffie et al., 2002; Karunanayake et al. 2008; Baris et al. 2001; Maizlish et al. 1998) and solvents (Wang et al., 2009; Kato et al., 2005; Olsson and Brandt, 1988) are considered likely to increase the risk of NHL.
 Agricultural workers are exposed to diesel fumes when using agricultural vehicles when applying pesticides, such as glyphosate, and when using heavy equipment during mixing, loading, and/or applying pesticides.
 Agricultural workers are also exposed to solvents.
 Solvents are often used in pesticide products to aid the delivery of the active ingredient and enhance efficacy.
 Solvents are also used for cleaning and maintenance/repair of agricultural equipment used for mixing, loading, and/or applying pesticides.
 With an association between exposure and outcome of interest, it is reasonable to consider diesel exhaust fumes and solvents as probable confounders; however, neither of these factors were accounted for in any of the studies evaluated in detail.
 There is also evidence that ultraviolet (UV) radiation may increase the risk of NHL (Karipidis et al., 2007; Zhang et al., 2007).
 As a result, there is a support that UV radiation is also a potential confounder given the extended amount of time agricultural workers spend outside performing activities, including those associated with pesticide use.
-This was also not accounted for in any of the studies evaluated in detail
+Lastly, contact with farm and other animals has been investigated as a suspected risk factor for hematopoietic and lymphoid tumors (McDuffie et al., 2002).
+Hypothesized mechanisms to explain this association include viral transmissions, chronic antigenic stimulation, and exposure to endotoxins, fungi, and mycotoxins.
+None of the aforementioned potential confounders were accounted for in the studies evaluated in detail.